How to get rid of Recurring Thrush?

 • Pain during intercourse: Many women experience discomfort during sex due to irritation and inflammation.

-• Sugar and Yeast cravings: craving for chocolates, pizza and beer
+• Sugar and Yeast cravings: craving for chocolates, pizza and beer, bread, marmite

 • Low immunity: Feeling like you are constantly getting colds and flus and sore throats